hannah-bakker/FLP-spatialpattern/README.md

 ![Spatial point pattern - cap131 ORLIB instances](plots/example.png)

-*Notice, that the data set was original based on a US dataset and that the spatial distribution of the points resembles the distribution of cities on a US map.
-However, be aware that the procedure's output is not unique, and different random states will produce different results.*
+*Notice, that the data set was originally based on a US dataset and that the spatial distribution of the points resembles the distribution of cities on a US map.
+However, be aware that the MDS output is not deterministic, and different random states will produce different results.*

 Running [InferSpatial.py](InferSpatial.py) on the above spatial point pattern will classify the underlying spatial point pattern in the area of the convex hull as **clustered**, indicating that the average nearest neighbor distance is less than what would be expected if the points were distributed randomly.